Pensions profit from real estate

 Aisha Campbell, CEO of Proven Real Estate Investment Trust (Proven Reit), which has one dozen real estate offerings at various stages of development, told the Business Observer, “Property values in Jamaica continue to appreciate despite the negative impact of the pandemic on various sectors of the market.”

-PREIT, which has benefited from pension funds investments, “has seen 3-5 per cent annual appreciation on the rental properties in the company's portfolio on a US-dollar basis”, she outlined.
+PREIT “has seen three to five per cent annual appreciation on the rental properties in the company's portfolio on a US-dollar basis”, she outlined.

 Campbell pointed out, “Residential properties, specifically in prime locations such as Millsborough Avenue, have also yielded attractive capital gains for investors.”